-- Most MDIs and DPIs have counters on their devices that will tell you how many doses of medication are left - If your device has no counter, you can place a label on the outside of the inhaler and mark it each time you use the inhaler - Do not shake, spray, or float the inhaler in water to check for remaining medication. - When the counter on your MDI or DPI shows 0 it is empty and you must get a new device - Always replace your device before it is empty.
+- Most MDIs and DPIs have counters on their devices that will tell you how many doses of medication are left - If your device has no counter, you can place a label on the outside of the inhaler and mark it each time you use the inhaler - Do not shake, spray, or float the inhaler in water to see if there is any medication in your device - When the counter on your MDI or DPI shows 0 it is empty and you must get a new device - Always replace your device before it is empty.
 You may not realize that your device is empty unless you check the counter.
 An aerosol spray may still come out of an empty MDI; and an empty DPI may still click open - Plan ahead.
 Remember to refill your prescriptions.
 Make a note on your calendar to order the next refill before the medicine is due to run out